FOR ALL THE SELF-MADE MEN.

 (slogan subject to change)

 Welcome to the Trans Guy Archive!
-This is a collaborative history archive for one of the most forgotten groups in the LGBTQ+ community.
+This is a collaborative history archive for all the self-made men in the LGBTQ+ community.
+We strive to make transmasculine history and culture freely and readily available.

 In the fight for trans* justice and liberation, trans men/mascs have been largely ignored, both in society at large and within the LGBTQ+ community.
 Trans history largely skews in favor of trans women/femmes -- for better or for worse -- leaving many along the masculine spectrum feeling lost and alienated, even in their own community.
 This archive aims to serve as an informational and social space for all to learn about the beauty, vitality, and strength of trans men/masculine figures throughout the centuries.
 This is for all transsexual and transgender men, demiboys, butches, those who are "kinda guys", lesboys, transmascs, multigender, and anyone who falls along the masculine spectrum.